 Apparatus:

-The apparatus used for a slump test are relatively simple and include the following:
+The apparatus used for a slump test is relatively simple and includes the following:

 - Mould (Slump Cone): Made of metal with a smooth internal surface and free from dents.
 The mould shall be in the form of a hollow frustum of a cone and shall have the following internal dimensions: